dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 --------------------------------------------------------------------------------------------------------------

-**Warning:**
-{- By following the instructions you will install Drake permanently on your system.
+:warning: **Attention**: By following the instructions you will install Drake permanently on your system.
 This may cause incompatiblity issues with preexisting Python packages.
 Drake for instance is incompatible with the Python environment supplied by Anaconda.
 Please uninstall Anaconda or remove the Anaconda bin directory from the PATH before building or using the Drake Python bindings.
-Before attempting the installation, please review the supported configurations to know what versions of Python are supported for your platform: -}  https://drake.mit.edu/developers.html#supported-configurations
+Before attempting the installation, please review the supported configurations to know what versions of Python are supported for your platform: https://drake.mit.edu/developers.html#supported-configurations

 --------------------------------------------------------------------------------------------------------------